 through close partnerships with learners, programs that integrate instruction with experiences and a culture supportive of inclusive instructional practices:

-7. Multiple new and sustained efforts aimed at catalyzing teaching excellence
+7. Launch and sustain multiple new and continuing efforts aimed at catalyzing teaching excellence

 - Comprehensive support of CNS faculty and teaching assistants is helping with implementing evidence-based teaching and mentoring practices.
 Professional development opportunities include workshops and events centered around cutting-edge pedagogical practices, training and support for in-classroom teaching assistants and course design consultation.*